-We would also like to draw attention to \cite{nagaraj}, which also concerns itself with RVFL networks, although without the RVFL moniker.
+We would also like to draw attention to \cite{nagaraj}, which also concerns itself with RVFL networks, albeit without the RVFL moniker.
 Whereas the ``corrective method'' developed therein is very different from our proof method, their use of spectral methods has been a great inspiration for this paper.

-Lastly, many technical proof details for the lemmata below have been delegated to the appendix for readability's sake.
-We highly encourage the interested reader to check it out as well.
+Lastly, many technical proof details for the lemmas below have been delegated to the appendix for ease of readability.
+We highly encourage the interested reader to read the appendix as well.